hyosung11/Launch-School/Courses/journal.md

 17:07 I think there's a note on my iMac.Ugh.

 18:47 Back from a short walk up and down the block with SungOh after dinner and before my BCSOA Educational Meeting at 19:00.

+## 20210914 화요일

+10:20 I played soccer this morning and scored one goal.
+I forgot to certify for UI benefits because I didn't put it into my calendar.
+I will certify this evening.

+10:20 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5 > Assignment 7.
+Lesson 5 Quiz 1
+   * [x] 2.
+JS101 > Lesson 6 > Assignments 1
+   * [x] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 29 | Dr. Lex Friedman: Machines, Creativity & Love

+2. What will you do today?
+   * [ ] 1.
+SPOT Study Session
+   * [ ] 2.
+JS101 > Lesson 6 > Assignments 2
+   * [ ] 3.
+JS100/101 Study Session: Intro to PEDAC
+   * [ ] 4.
+Listen to the Huberman Lab Podcast Episode 30 | How to Optimize Your Brain-Body Function & Health
+   * [ ] 5.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Officiate in the afternoon.